top of page

 • Preparing a final accounting of all transactions completed by the estate.

-4. At a final court hearing, the probate is closed.
+4. At a final court hearing, If everything was successfully carried out, the probate is closed.

 How Long Will Probate Take In NC?